 Having a professional designation provides our graduates with excellent flexibility, credibility, legal protection, access to third party billing, ability to have our graduate’s patients access extended health coverage and better career outcomes.
 Because of this, Rhodes Wellness College has worked with the Canadian Professional Counsellors Association (CPCA), the International Coach Federation (ICF), and the Health Coach Alliance (HCA) to help streamline the professional designation process for our counselling, nutrition, and coaching graduates.

-For a full list of our Accreditations, please visit our Accreditation & Recognition page.
+For a full list of our Accreditations and Designations, please visit our Accreditation & Recognition page.